-Oakland University has a number of eclectic Special Collections which include rare books along with special interest items.
+Oakland University has a number of Special Collections which include rare books along with manuscript collections.

-Most of the materials in Special Collections are listed in the Library Online Catalog.
+Most of the materials in Special Collections are listed in the Library Catalog.

 Mr. Royce Butler, former head librarian at Oakland University, secured a small 200 volume collection of Anglo Irish materials.
 Most of the collection consists of Irish periodicals from the late 1800s.
 The collection also includes some original play scripts by Irish authors.

 This is a collection of around 600 volumes that are noteworthy for their fine bindings.
 The content of the collection is varied; the value lies in the excellent examples presented of the book binder's art.

 Professor Jane M. Bingham, a retired education professor at Oakland University, is an expert on children's literature.
 She amassed this collection of historic children's books, periodicals, and artifacts over a number of years.
 The collection is non-circulating and is located on the north end of the 2nd floor of Kresge Library, beyond the microforms.
 The books are arranged in chronological order so that researchers can actually see how children's books developed over the decades.
 The collection also includes a section of reference books related to children's literature.

 This is the largest of Oakland's special collections and consists of around 3000 volumes which have been deemed valuable because of their individual value or because of the uniqueness of the book; for example, some items are autographed, some have special significance to OU.
 The collection is particularly strong on Michigan history and American literature.